lordzac/alx-higher_level_programming/0x0A-python-inheritance/README.md

 - Write a class BaseGeometry (based on 6-base_geometry.py).
 - Write a class Rectangle that inherits from BaseGeometry (7-base_geometry.py).
 - Write a class Rectangle that inherits from BaseGeometry (7-base_geometry.py). (task based on 8-rectangle.py)
+- Write a class Square that inherits from Rectangle (9-rectangle.py):